We have five factories and 19 years of experience in plant extracts

 12. Improved Digestion: Bioflavonoids can help strengthen the walls of the capillaries in the digestive tract, which may aid in the absorption of nutrients and the overall health of the digestive system.

-These health benefits are supported by a growing body of scientific research, which continues to explore the potential of Citrus bioflavonoids in promoting health and preventing disease.
-While more research is needed to fully understand the extent of their effects, the current evidence suggests that incorporating Citrus bioflavonoids into a balanced diet can contribute to overall health and well-being.
+These health benefits are supported by a growing body of scientific research, which continues to explore the potential of citrus bioflavonoids in promoting health and preventing disease.
+While more research is needed to fully understand the extent of their effects, the current evidence suggests that incorporating citrus bioflavonoids into a balanced diet can contribute to overall health and well-being.

 4. Role in Antioxidant Activity